ribbondev/ribboncd/README.md

 - Perform arbitrary deployment jobs via shell commands
 - Configure repository targets and associated deployment jobs using yaml

+*Note: ribbon.cd simply executes arbitrary shell commands in response to webhooks.
+It's use-case is not only tied to deploying code as a result*

 ## Build requirements
 - Nim compiler in path: http://nim-lang.org/
 - Taskfile task runner in path: https://taskfile.dev/